ThibaudP/Mastermind/cobol/README.md

 # Simple Mastermind (COBOL version)
-Simple player vs computer Mastermind clone, in COBOL.
+Simple player vs computer Mastermind clone, in COBOL-85.

-Source code uses the older fixed format (and not the more modern free format, thus it doesn't require the `-free` flag during compilation)
+Source code uses the older fixed format (and not the free format introduced in COBOL-2002)

 ## How to use
 Install open-cobol
 ```bash